Targeted Function Balancing: Framework for TFB

 where the $Z_i^{(\ell)}$ are equally imbalanced, and have varying levels of influence on $Y_i$.
 Furthermore, the ATT is 0, and $\epsilon_i\overset{iid}{\sim} N(0, 9.21^2)$ allows the true $R^2$ to be approximately 0.50.
 The $Z_i$, the distractors ($A_i$), and the extraneous variables ($U_i$) are then generated as

 Balance in $Z_i$ is sufficient to unbiasedly estimate the ATT.
 However, $A_i$ and $U_i$, particularly $A_i$ which is significantly more imbalanced than is $Z_i$, complicate balancing the entirety of $X_i$.
 However, TFB-L performs well by finding $\hat{\beta}_0$ by LASSO regression.
-Figure~\ref{fig.dgp2} compares TFB-L with \ref{eq:approxbal_w1} where the $\delta^{(\ell)}$ are all equal.\footnote{Specifically, ABAL 1 here is the method from \cite{zubizarreta2015stable} with $\delta$ implied by the \texttt{approx.balance} function in \texttt{R} (from the \texttt{balanceHD} package) with default parameters.} Further, to make the task of balancing $Z_i$ more challenging for each method, TFB-L and ABAL 1 expand on $X_i$, additionally (and needlessly) seeking balance in its squares and pairwise interactions, a total of 209 variables.
+Figure~\ref{fig.dgp2} compares TFB-L with \ref{eq:approxbal_w1} where the $\delta^{(\ell)}$ are all equal, and its augmented form (augABAL1).\footnote{Specifically, BAL1 here is the method from \cite{zubizarreta2015stable} with $\delta$ implied by the \texttt{approx.balance} function in \texttt{R} (from the \texttt{balanceHD} package) with default parameters.
+We use the \texttt{residualBalance.ate} function (from the same package) to implement augBAL1, with the LASSO as the regression estimator. augBAL1 is a special case of the estimator studied by \cite{athey2018approximate}.} Further, to make the task of balancing $Z_i$ more challenging for each method, TFB-L and BAL1 expand on $X_i$, additionally (and needlessly) seeking balance in its squares and pairwise interactions, a total of 209 variables.
 Figure~\ref{fig.dgp2} also includes TFB-K to further illustrate the effect of TFB-L's estimating $f_0$ with sparsity.\footnote{As in DGP 1, TFB-K uses the Gaussian kernel with bandwidth $b = P = 19$.}

-TFB-L shows minimal bias, while ABAL 1 is more comparable to a difference in means.
-TFB-L also boasts a lower RMSE than ABAL 1 by over a factor of two, and a higher RESS.
-TFB-K also performs well here, and is a marked improvement over ABAL 1 in both bias and RMSE, but falls short of TFB-L.
+TFB-L shows minimal bias, while BAL1 is more comparable to a difference in means.
+TFB-L also boasts a lower RMSE than BAL1 by over a factor of two, and a higher RESS.
+TFB-L outperforms augBAL1 too, though augBAL1 reduces the gap between BAL1 and TFB-L. TFB-K also performs well here, and is a marked improvement over BAL1 and augBAL1 in both bias and RMSE, but falls short of TFB-L. Note also that TFB-L's strong performance here persists even after varying key aspects of DGP 2 (see Appendix \ref{app:dgp2_extension}).